Keyboard shortcuts

 --force

-Note: The validate command supports output control (--format, --output), coverage integration (--coverage-file), context-aware analysis (--context), display filtering (--top, --tail, --summary), performance control (--jobs, --no-parallel), and verbosity options (--verbose) from the analyze command.
+Note: The validate command supports output control (--format, --output), coverage integration (--coverage-file), context-aware analysis (--context), display filtering (--top, --tail, --summary, --show-splits), performance control (--jobs, --no-parallel), and verbosity options (--verbose) from the analyze command.
 Analysis thresholds (--threshold-complexity, --threshold-duplication, --threshold-preset) are configured via the --config file rather than as command-line options.
-Debugging features like call graph debugging and functional analysis are specific to the analyze command.
-The explain-coverage command is a specialized debugging tool for diagnosing coverage detection issues and has its own unique options (--function, --file).
+Debugging features like call graph debugging, functional analysis, profiling, and pattern detection are specific to the analyze command.
+The diagnose-coverage and explain-coverage commands are specialized debugging tools for diagnosing coverage issues and have their own unique options.

 Troubleshooting